 Best Kept Secret Hot Springs!
 Vol. 2 Hōshi Onsen

-Lanterns seen hanging beneath the eaves of some hot spring inns in Japan proclaim that the establishment belongs to the Japan Association of Secluded Hot Spring Inns.
-Beginning with thirty-three inns in 1975, the association now has a membership of one hundred and eighty-five inns.
+Lanterns hanging beneath the eaves of some of Japan’s more tucked-away hot spring inns proclaim that these establishments belong to the Japan Association of Secluded Hot Spring Inns.
+Beginning with thirty-three inns in 1975, the association now has a membership of 185 inns.
 Many of these used to be off the grid, literally; the type of place with no electricity that you might finally reach at the end of a long hike in the mountains.
 Times have changed though, and there are those who lament that many of these ‘hard-to-reach’ hot springs have become too luxurious!
-In this series we introduce off-the-beaten-track hot springs that can be enjoyed by people of all ages, and where the cloudy waters are nature’s very own hospitality.
+In this series we introduce off-the-beaten-track hot springs that can be enjoyed by people of all ages – onsen inns where the cloudy waters are nature’s very own hospitality.

 A solitary inn on the Old Mikuni Kaidō road

 The venerable Hōshi Onsen hot-springs inn sits all by itself at the top of the Old Mikuni Kaidō (Route 261), on the southern side of the Mikuni Tōge mountain pass that links Gunma and Niigata Prefectures.